How much does chain link fencing cost?Get a free quote now

 Renting versus installation

-Commercial properties, as well as residential ones, do have the option to rent chain link fences at $2 per linear foot per month.
+Commercial properties, as well as residential ones, do have the option to rent chain link fences.
 For commercial areas, you can have this put up when you are leasing the property.
 Costs vary depending on your location, the size of the property, and the time you will be renting.
 If you’re only using the property as a temporary enclosure before having wood or concrete fencing constructed, renting will be much cheaper.
 However, if you intend to use the property long term, speak with your Tasker where you can save more.
 You can contact them using our in-platform messaging feature.

 Ready to start your chain link fencing project?
 Skip the hassle of doing everything yourself and hire a nearby Tasker instead!
 Put up a task on the Airtasker platform and get an accurate quote in minutes.